jtshou/ZoomSEM/README.md

 ![ ](./imgs/overview.png)

 ## Code instruction
-We provide code for three datasets separately.
+We provide implementation code and pre-trained models for reproducing the paper’s main results on all three datasets.
-At the current stage, we provide inference code and part of the test dataset for review.
-Upon acceptance of the paper, we will release all codes and datasets.
-**If the reviewers require additional code, please feel free to open an issue or contact us by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)), and we will provide it as soon as possible.**

 ## Data availability
 We provide part of the test dataset for review.